jordanlandry/apple-website-clone/README.md

 This is a replica website and is not affiliated with Apple Inc. All trademarks and copyrights belong to their respective owners.

-Not every page is available on the site, I will be adding more pages in the future.
+I will be adding more pages in the future.

 ## Screenshots